A beautiful landscaped park to one side of the Hofburg palace complex. Go when the roses are in bloom (you can thank me later).

 Now think of even more roses.

-Although the Volksgarten forms a triangle between one end of Heldenplatz, the Burgtheater and the Rathausplatz, most people think of it as the Rose Garden part that runs parallel to the Ring boulevard (see map below).
+Although the Volksgarten forms a triangle between one end of Heldenplatz, the Burgtheater and the Rathausplatz, many people think of it as the Rose Garden part that runs parallel to the Ring boulevard (see map below).

 Huge beds of tiered roses fill the sides of the Rose Garden: tall bushes at the back and smaller standards and bushes near the front.
 And each a different variety.